 Welcome to the Knoxville Area Birding Group.
 We are made up of average backyard birdwatchers to professional ornithologists and everything in between.
 We promote birdwatching, educate people about birds and birdwatching, and help protect birds through conservation efforts.
 Our group is a chapter of the Tennessee Ornithological Society (KTOS).

-Browse the site to find our current newsletter and our backyard habitat blog, plus information about upcoming meetings, field trips, events, and other exciting news about what’s happening with our group.
+Browse the site to find our current newsletter and our Better Backyards for Birds blog, plus information about upcoming meetings, field trips, events, and other exciting news about what’s happening in our group.

-We welcome anyone to join us, even if you’ve never birded before.
+We welcome anyone to join, even if you have never birded before.
 We have bird enthusiasts of all skill levels—from beginning to advanced birders—and would love to share our passion.